wp-plugins/post-type-requirements-checklist/readme.txt

 To be clear, Requirements Checklist does absolutely nothing to the front-end of your site.
 It simply forces certain types of data to be added to the add/edit page/post admin screen in order for that content to be published or updated.
 If content requirements are not met, a draft can still be saved.

 Requirements Checklist works with multisite networks and allows users to define settings on a per-site basis.

+As of version 2.3.1, Requirements Checklist has support for localization.
+To translate this plugin into your language, please contact the author.

 == Installation ==